 Ash Wednesday Schedule: 6:45 a.m.
 Mass with Ashes, 9:00 a.m.
 Mass with Ashes, 3:00 p.m.
 Service (no Communion) with Ashes, 6:00 p.m.
 Mass with Ashes.

 Ashes also symbolize grief, in this case, grief that we have sinned and caused division from God.
+Writings from the Second-century Church refer to the wearing of ashes as a sign of penance.
 Priests administer ashes during Mass and all are invited to accept the ashes as a visible symbol of penance.
-The ashes are made from blessed palm branches, taken from the previous year’s palm Sunday Mass.
+Even non-Christians are welcome to receive the ashes.
+The ashes are made from blessed palm branches, taken from the previous year’s Palm Sunday Mass.

 It is important to remember that Ash Wednesday is a day of penitential prayer and fasting.
 Some faithful take the rest of the day off work and remain home.
 It is generally inappropriate to dine out, to shop, or to go about in public after receiving the ashes.
 Feasting is highly inappropriate.
 Small children, the elderly and sick are exempt from this observance.

 It is not required that a person wear the ashes for the rest of the day, and they may be washed off after Mass.
 However, many people keep the ashes on as a reminder until the evening.